timah1402/tecktaltutor/web/README.md

 # Web Frontend

-The Web frontend is a Next.js 14 application that provides the user interface for the OpenTutor system.
+The Web frontend is a Next.js 14 application that provides the user interface for the DeepTutor system.

 ## 📋 Overview